 Finally, these additional analyses only provide a very incomplete answer to the main point you have raised about our study.
-Intense NAO- can lead to increased persistence of this weather regime, which probably depends on the interaction with other drivers (stratosphere ?).
-On the other hand, the NAO+ case is still unclear, potentially due to the lack of specificity of this weather regime when defined by k-means clustering with k=4 (see our conclusion section as well as our reply to reviewer #2).
+An intense NAO- can lead to increased persistence of this weather regime, which probably depends on the interaction with other drivers (stratosphere ?).
+On the other hand, the NAO+ case is still unclear, potentially due to the lack of specificity of this weather regime when defined by k-means clustering with k=4 (see discussion of a previous point).

 We have decided to report these additional figures and this discussion in supplementary material.
-This is now indicated in the last sentence before the conclusion section.
+This is now indicated before the conclusion section (I. 371-376).